 Face it: matcha powder is PRETTY.
 Its chartreuse color is both vibrant and rare, and adds intrigue to your plating when used as a “dust” – which is just a fancy way of saying a very light sprinkle.
 From a slice of chocolate cake to a platter of roasted vegetables, matcha makes a beautiful finishing touch.

-Just add it.
+Just add it!
 It's so easy to use this superfood powder in your favorite recipes, the only question you may be left with is how you ever got along without it.
-For more inspiration, explore all of our delicious matcha powder recipes!
+Whether you're looking to mix it with chia seeds to create a nutritious pudding, or want to take your matcha smoothie game to the next level, you can explore all of our delicious matcha powder recipes here and start creating!